Tehuelche (motorcycle): The models

-In the almost seven years of manufacture, some of the colors and the decals of the Tehuelche were changed.
+In its almost seven years of manufacture, some of the colors and the decals of the Tehuelche were changed.

 In 1962, two models were produced: the Sport and the Super Sport, the latter bearing a speedometer.
-In addition, since the second partnership had the rights to import the Legnano motorcycle from Italy, a model of the Tehuelche was introduced that was called “Legnano”, hoping to increase sales.
+In addition, since the second partnership had the right to import Legnano motorcycles from Italy, they introduced a model of the Tehuelche called the “Legnano,” hoping to increase sales.

 This model appeared on the market with a different gas tank and painted red and white.
 Finally, in 1964, toward the end of production, the camshaft that had been driven by gears was changed to a chain drive camshaft.